Leahhha/doing-it-in-public/content/Doing It in Public/🌐 AI for Creatives/AI for Creatives - Notepad.md

         - Is creativity important in AI?

 ---
-## Week 3 - Talked with Lawyer & Chat ITP
+## Week 3 - Talked with Lawyer & Chat ITP - Nov 5+7, 24

 ### In-Class Notes